How Global Shipping Really Works

 The numbers are staggering.
 The global merchant fleet comprises approximately 100,000 vessels with a combined capacity exceeding 2 billion deadweight tonnes.
 These ships carry 11 billion tonnes of cargo annually, worth over $14 trillion.

 Container ships alone transport goods worth $4 trillion each year.
-The largest container vessels carry 24,000 twenty-foot equivalent units (TEUs) – enough to stretch 90 miles if the containers were placed end to end.
+The largest container vessels carry 24,000 twenty-foot equivalent units (TEUs) — enough to stretch 90 miles if the containers were placed end to end.
+Probably should have led with this section, honestly.

 Types of Cargo Ships